MicrosoftDocs/azure-devops-yaml-schema/task-reference/universal-packages-v0.md

 **`feedDownloadExternal`** - **Feed**<br>
 `string`.
 Required when `internalOrExternalDownload = external`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the name of an external feed that the task downloads.
+Specifies a feed in another organization/collection.

-If the feed was created in a project, the value should be `Project/Feed`, where `Project` is the project's name or ID, and `Feed` is the feed's name.
-If the feed was not created in a project, the value should be only the feed name.
+For project-scoped feeds, the value should be `Project/Feed`, where `Project` is the project's name or ID, and `Feed` is the feed's name/ID.
+For organization-scoped feeds, the value should be only the feed name.
 <!-- :::editable-content-end::: -->
 <br>